MaanyaUpadhyaya/Movie-Recommendation-System/README.md

 The data used in this project comes from the TMDB (The Movie Database) dataset.
 It includes information about movies, genres, cast, crew, and keywords.
 The dataset is available here.
 👉🏻 https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

+## Analysis

+The project includes the following analysis:

+-Genres Analysis: Analyzing the distribution of movie genres.
+-Cast Analysis: Exploring the cast members' involvement in movies.
+-Director Analysis: Investigating the role of directors in the film industry.
+-Keywords Analysis: Analyzing keywords associated with movies.
+-Rating Analysis: Exploring the relationship between movie ratings and other attributes.

+## Contributing

+Contributions are welcome!
+If you have any ideas for improvements or new analyses, feel free to open an issue or submit a pull request.